Robaina/Pynteny/docs/index.md

 ![logo](https://user-images.githubusercontent.com/21340147/191948930-3ee11b4e-4b13-4365-b14a-2b709c76a49f.png)

-Pynteny is a Python package to query sequence databases for synteny blocks through Hidden Markov Models (HMMs).
-It can be run in a command line interface or through a graphical interface.
-The command line tool is more complete and is intended to be employed in remote servers.
-In contrast, the graphical interface runs locally and may be easier to handle for some users (also intended for educational purposes).
+`Pynteny` is Python tool to search for [synteny](https://en.wikipedia.org/wiki/Synteny) blocks in (prokaryotic) sequence data through [HMMs](https://www.bioinformatics.org/wiki/Hidden_Markov_Model) of the ORFs of interest and [HMMER](http://hmmer.janelia.org/).
+By leveraging genomic context information, `Pynteny` can be employed to decrease the uncertainty of functional annotation of unlabelled sequence data due to the effect of paralogs. `Pynteny` can be accessed (i) through the command line or (ii) as a Python module.

-These are the available subcommands, run as ```pynteny <subcommand> <options>```:
+These are the available subcommands in the CLI, run as ```pynteny <subcommand> <options>```:

 - [search](subcommands/search.md)
 - [build](subcommands/build.md)